-– Without any poles, you avoid bad pole planting, that might otherwise end up between the skis.
-You cannot be careless, and you are forced to focus on doing the right thing with your feet and put the center of gravity in the right place.
-And there’s no risk forgetting your sticks anywhere, Pancho explains with a broad smile.
+“Without any poles, you avoid bad pole planting, that might otherwise end up between the skis.
+You cannot be careless!
+Without poles you are forced to focus on doing the right thing with your feet.
+And you must put the center of gravity in the right place.
+And there is no risk forgetting your poles anywhere,” Pancho explains with a broad smile.

-– You also do not freeze your hands because blood circulation is not inhibited by squeezing a grip.
+“You also do not freeze your hands because blood circulation is not inhibited by squeezing a grip.
 You probably keep warm better without poles because you move your entire body more and in a more surf-like manner.
 And you can keep a higher speed on the catwalks, as you can take longer and more efficient skates without sticks.
-You tend to go a little lower with your butt and get a fantastic shot, Pancho points out.
+You tend to go a little lower with your butt and get a fantastic shot,” Pancho points out.

 From Borgagården to the Borga chair—to the Borga pole

 Pancho’s heart beats as much for the environment and climate as my own.
-We are also born in the same municipality in Skåne, and even though Pancho then emigrated to Riksgränsen via Småland, and has now relocated to southernmost Lapland, it feels just right when we now, together with his bonus son Joakim Engwall, ironically start working together on making ski poles; bamboo ski poles.
+We are also born in the same municipality in Skåne.
+And even though Pancho then emigrated to Riksgränsen via Småland, and has now relocated to southernmost Lapland, it feels just right when we now, together with his bonus son Joakim Engwall, ironically start working together on making ski poles; bamboo ski poles.